KQM-git/TCL/characters/electro/razor.md

 ### Lupus Fulguris

 Every 10s, Razor's sword charges up, causing the next Normal Attack to release lightning that deals 100% of Razor's ATK as Electro DMG.
 When Razor is not under the effect of Lightning Fang, a lightning strike on an opponent will grant Razor an Electro Sigil.

+* C6 damage instance has no ability type scaling tags.
 {% endtab %}
 {% endtabs %}